opendxl/opendxl-epo-client-python/doc/sdk/authorization.rst

 be used to establish a restriction for all clients that were signed by that particular authority.

+If you are using the
+`External Certificate Authority (CA) Provisioning <https://opendxl.github.io/opendxl-client-python/pydoc/epoexternalcertissuance.html>`_ approach to manage your DXL client certificates, you will need to manually import your client certificate into ePO in order to be able to create an ePO remote command ``authorization`` for the certificate.
+For more information on importing client certificates into ePO, see the
-If you have not imported a Certificate Authority (CA) or certificate for your OpenDXL Python client into ePO, please follow the steps outlined in the `ePO Certificate Authority (CA) Import <https://opendxl.github.io/opendxl-client-python/pydoc/epocaimport.html>`_ section in the OpenDXL Python Client SDK documentation.
+`ePO Certificate Authority (CA) Import <https://opendxl.github.io/opendxl-client-python/pydoc/epocaimport.html>`_ section in the OpenDXL Python Client SDK documentation.